Skip to Content

 Night feeds as needed.

-3 Month Old Babywise Schedule
+3 Month Old Schedule

 You’ll likely have a more established milk supply by now and have slipped into a semi-predictable routine whether you’re breast or bottle feeding.

-Some babies will still need one to three feeds in the middle of the night, while others may start sleeping longer stretches!
+Some babies will still need one to three feeds in the middle of the night, while others may start sleeping longer stretches.

-Here’s our example 3 month Babywise schedule using 3 hours between most feeds.
-Some babies will need to stay on 2.5 hours at this time as well.
-Know that short naps are normal at this age and it’s common for your baby to take 30 minute naps throughout the day.
-Not all babies will take an hour nap or longer.
+Know that short naps are normal at this age and it’s okay if your baby takes 30 minute naps at some point throughout the day.
+Not all babies will take an hour nap or longer every time.

 7:00 am: Wake Up + nurse or bottle